News and Events

 40 Hours Devotion

-Simply put, the Forty Hours Devotion is a special 40-hour period of continuous adoration before the Most Blessed Sacrament.
-Therefore, beginning after 4:00 PM evening Mass on Saturday, June 1st , the Holy Eucharist will be continuously exposed in the sacred monstrance atop the altar of Saint Anne church, pausing only for the celebration of Sunday Masses.
-The devotion will close with a Solemn Eucharistic Service on Monday, June 3rd at 6:30 PM.
+Forty Hours Devotion is a special 40-hour period of continuous adoration before the Most Blessed Sacrament.
+Beginning after 4:00 PM evening Mass on Saturday, June 21st, the Holy Eucharist will be continuously exposed in the sacred monstrance atop the altar of Saint Anne church, pausing only for the celebration of Sunday Masses.
+The devotion will close with Mass on Monday, June 23rd, at 6:30 PM.

 This special devotion will be a powerful sign of our parish’s gratitude for the Eucharist, and of our desire to worship God Present in the Sacrament.
 Further, it will provide us as individuals significant time to simply be with the Lord, dialogue with Him, consider His action in our lives, and present to Him our most special intentions.